Lateral epicondylitis is pain over the outside of the elbow. It is also called tennis elbow, but tennis isn't the only cause.

 |Copyright © Nucleus Medical Media, Inc.|

-Tendons connects muscles to bone.
+Tendons connect muscles to bone.
 Repetitive or stressful movements of the muscles causes strain and pain at the tendon.
-The tendons associated with lateral epicondylitis are connected to forearm muscles.
-These muscles are active when you grip something, such as a tennis racquet.
-Actions that can cause irritation to the tendons of the elbow include:
+The forearm muscles are active when a person grips something, such as a tennis racquet.
+Repeated strain on these muscles can cause damage to the tendon and pain.

-- Work that requires repetitive wrist extension and gripping with a closed fist
+- Jobs that use repeated wrist movement and gripping with a closed fist

 - Muscle imbalance